Nathan Constantine-Cooke

 Affiliations: Centre for Genomic and Experimental Medicine and MRC Human Genetics Unit

-I am a postdoctoral research associate in health data science with interested in modelling longitudinal biomarker trajectories and disease outcomes for inflammatory bowel disease.
-I am in the Lees group in the Centre for Genomic and Experimental Medicine and in the Vallejos group in the MRC Human Genetics Unit.
+I am a Postdoctoral Research Associate in Health Data Science at the University of Edinburgh interested in modelling longitudinal biomarker trajectories and disease outcomes for inflammatory bowel disease.
+I am in the Lees group (Centre for Genomic and Experimental Medicine) and in the Vallejos group (MRC Human Genetics Unit).

 My research interests include longitudinal modelling, survival analysis, electronic health records, and machine learning.